Neural-Dynamics-of-Visual-Cognition-FUB/FixEyeEEG/README.md

 Preprocessing relies on function from the *[Fieldtrip Toolbox](https://www.fieldtriptoolbox.org/download/)*
 ### Eye tracking

+*/eyetracking/fix_trials_eyetracking.R* deals with an issue with the trial definition during the recording.

-*/eyetracking/eyetracking_preprocessing.Rmd* preprocesses eye tracking data according to the outlined steps in the paper for the saccade and microsaccade detection algorithm
+*/eyetracking/eyetracking_preprocessing_correct_trialinfo_mac.R* preprocesses eye tracking data according to the outlined steps in the paper for the saccade and microsaccade detection algorithm

+*/eyetracking/remove_cleaned_EEG_trials_from_eyetracking.R* reject trials that were rejected during EEG preproceccesing

+*/eyetracking/remove_all_trials_from_eyetracking_not_in_EEG.R/* double check whether there are any additional trials left that differ and remove if that is the case

 */eyetracking/eyetracking_preprocessing.m* brings preprocessed eye tracking data in the correct format for MVPA and filters at 200 Hz.